SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-phd.md

 and *then*, down here, use the `QuestionTagFactory` to create, for example, 100 `QuestionTag` objects where each one is related to a random `Tag` and also a random `Question`.

+Then, above, when we create the Questions... we can just create normal, boring `Question` objects... because the `QuestionTag` stuff is handled below.

 If we try this: